bharati-21/AZMLND_Operationalizing_ML/README.md

 * APPLICATION INSIGHTS:
   * Once a model is deployed, Application Insights and option to retrieve logs can be enabled.
   * Although this is configurable at the time of deploy, it can also be enabled post deployement using Python SDK ny running the `logs.py` command.
-  * Enabling application insights helps developers and DevOps professionals that can be used to:
+  * Enabling application insights helps developers and DevOps professionals and this feature can be used to:
     * Detect Anomalies
     * Use Powerful analytic tools to visualize performance
 * In this experiment, application insights were enabled using the python SDK by running the following command ```service.update(enable_app_insights=True)```.